 Special Educational Needs

-Hello, I am Sarah Wilson the Special Needs Co-ordinator.
+Hello, I am Jodie Wilson Special Needs Co-ordinator.
+My email address is at the bottom of this page!

-My role is to ensure that all pupils with have the opportunity to make progress.
-I work in partnership with parents and school staff to target support and provision on an individual basis.
+My role is to ensure that all pupils with additional needs have the opportunity to make progress.
+Children and families are at the centre of my work in school.
+I work in partnership with parents, school staff and other professionals to target support and provision on an individual basis.

-I can support families with information about issues such as;
+I can support families with information about a range of need types, including;

-As part of the Children and Families Act 2013, Local Authorities are required to publish a ‘Local Offer’ which sets out support that is available for children and young people with SEN in the local area.
-Kent’s Local Offer is available on the Kent.gov.uk website and tells parents how to access services in their area and what to expect from these services.
+As part of the Children and Families Act 2014, Local Authorities are required to publish a ‘Local Offer’ which sets out support that is available for children and young people with SEN in the local area.
+Kent’s Local Offer is available via the following link:

-Alongside this, schools are required to publish information about their arrangements for identifying, assessing and making provision for pupils with SEN. This is the Local offer for The Churchill School.
-It describes the arrangements we make that are ‘additional and different’ for pupils with SEN. This information has been produced together with parents, carers and our children and young people and will be reviewed annually.
+Alongside this, schools are required to publish information about their arrangements for identifying, assessing and making provision for pupils with SEN. The Churchill School make arrangements that are ‘additional and different’ for pupils with SEN. All the information has been produced together with parents, carers and our children and young people and will be reviewed annually.
 The following information outlines the support and provision pupils with SEN can expect at The Churchill School.

 The Churchill School Offer

-A few pupils with complex or significant needs will access:
+Some SEND pupils with complex or significant needs may access:

 Further Information